TheRealJeff/SensAir/SensAirAndroidApp/app/src/main/assets/INFO.md

 | 6400     | Death within 30   minutes                                                             |
 | 12,800   | Death within 1   to 3 minutes                                                         |
 ***
+#### **Carbon Monoxide**
+ moke is mixture of gasses and particulate matter which is the result of combustion of vegetation and artificial material.
+It is impossible to find for sure what the composition of smoke.
+Inhaling smoke can have immediate health effects and have serious repercussions.
+In addition, smoke can irritate the skin and eyes.
+* Sources
+    * Forest fires
+	* Building fires
+	* Automobile exhaust
+	* Wild Fires
+	* Combustable material
+3000 ppm

+* __Symptoms__
+    * Dizziness
+    * Headache
+    * Nausea
+    * Fatigue
+    * Weakness and clumsiness
+    * Chest pain
+    * Blurry vision
+    * Disorientation or confusion seizures
+    * Hearing loss
+    * Quick irregular heartbeat

+* __Actions to take in case of exposure__
+    * Move to environment with fresh air
+	* identify te source
+	* Attempt to move away from the sources
+	* Remove famable materials from the area
+	* Contact emergency services

+***
 ####**Humidity**
  measured in precentage, Simply put humidity is the amount of concentration of water vapor in the air.
 Combined with heat, it can have adverse effects on the human body as well as properties and furniture.
 Areas located around open bodies of water have higher levels of humidity especially in hotter climates.Humidity levels (both high or low) can have dire consequences and make living conditions unpleasant.
 * __Symptoms (high humidity):__